1. Take a walk around your neighborhood and identify all of the trees. (Look here for help.) Sketch them.

 20. Calculate the square footage of your house.

-21. Read the paper with your parents and talk about what’s going on in the world.
+21. Read the news with your parents and talk about what’s going on in the world.

 22. Make a paper hat out of the newspaper.